Laws and regulations

 The occupier of a site wishing to receive TBM must:

 EPA’s role under the Regulations is to review, approve and enforce EMPs for sites wishing to receive TBM spoil.

 EPA can only approve an EMP if it is satisfied that the EMP, together with the Regulations adequately protects human health and the environment from pollution and waste.

 While TBM spoil is typically clean fill, these regulations provide a further option for TBM spoil with low levels of contamination.

-The Environment Protection Act 2018 (the Amendment Act) will come into effect on 1 July 2021.
+The amended Environment Protection Act 2017 will come into effect on 1 July 2021.
 It changes how we regulate pollution, waste and contamination in Victoria.
 It’s the start of a fairer and more balanced approach to environmental regulation for Victoria.